Grand Theatre, Wolverhampton: 1894–1939

-1939 - 1980
+1939–1980

 The Second World War hit the theatre badly.
 Rationing and shortages of materials meant that shows became austere and it was increasingly difficult to fill the house.
 Although post-war euphoria brought with it increased audiences, by the fifties the days of large repertory companies were numbered.
 There were of course some memorable moments, such as the Grand's diamond jubilee production in 1944 of South Pacific, featuring a young Sean Connery, but by then large rep companies were dying out.

 The main problem was television.
 Across the country, provincial theatres were losing audiences and rep companies were disbanding.
-The Grand avoided closure by changing its format once again and 1959 saw the return of touring companies including Michael Caine and Terence Stamp in a production of The Long, The Short and The Tall, but even these failed to counteract the steady decline in audiences.
+The Grand avoided closure by changing its format once again and 1959 saw the return of touring companies including Michael Caine and Terence Stamp in a production of The Long and the Short and the Tall, but even these failed to counteract the steady decline in audiences.

-The late fifties and sixties also saw the return of variety shows and many famous stars appeared, notably singing star David Whitfield, who had more hit records than any other recording artist in the fifties.
-(His last appearance at the Grand was in 1977).
+The late 1950s and 1960s also saw the return of variety shows and many famous stars appeared, notably singing star David Whitfield, who had more hit records than any other recording artist in the fifties.
+His last appearance at the Grand was in 1977.
 Eventually however in 1969, the Myatt Family, the principal shareholders were forced to sell the Grand Theatre to the local authority for £74,000.
 Thus ended a remarkable era - the theatre had been owned by the descendants of the original shareholders for 75 years.

 The theatre underwent a small renovation in 1970, with the auditorium repainted from its old Wedgewood blue, white and gold to the new Spanish Chestnut red, white and gold.
-The painting was done on Sundays in August of that year, by sixty or seventy volunteers from the Grand Theatre Club and The paint was donated by Manders, and later a cheque from Bilston Operatic Society paid for the temporary scaffolding.
+The painting was done on Sundays in August of that year, by sixty or seventy volunteers from the Grand Theatre Club.
+The paint was donated by the Mander family, and later a cheque from Bilston Operatic Society paid for the temporary scaffolding.

-John Holland, a member of the Grand Theatre Club at the time, has this to say about the refurbishment:
+John Holland, a member of the Grand Theatre Club at the time, said about the refurbishment: